 How we wish we could go back and talk to our 22-year-old self and plead with him or her to put more money aside, but we can’t.
 To our chagrin, our retirement days can be some of the scariest we have faced.
 Can God be trusted during these days?
 Continue reading “Can GOD be Trusted in our Old Age?
 Psalms 71”

 Ever wonder what Jesus had to say about money?

 Some say that He spoke as much about money as heaven or hell.
 Ever wondered where the Bible verses are located regarding this topic?
 We have taken the guess work out of it.
 We have identified the key passages in the gospels where Jesus talks about money, uses money to illustrate something or where money intersects strongly with the topic at hand.
 Click here to get the study!

 Side note: Some of the parables about money are in more than one gospel, so we included it all.
 You can compare between them for your own edification!

-One of the biggest transitions for a new married couple is moving from me to we.
-After a life of singleness the coming together can be a challenge for the twosome.
+One of the biggest transitions for a newly married couple is moving from me to we.
+After a life of singleness, the coming together can be a challenge for the two-some.
 This is true for several areas but particularly challenging in the area of finance.
-The number one cause of divorce is unresolved conflict and while couple fight over a lot of things conflict over finances is at the top of the list.
+The number one cause of divorce is unresolved conflict, and while couple fight over a lot of things, conflict over finances is at the top of the list.

 One of the more interesting analogies in the faith walk is the picture of Christ as husband and the Church as bride.
 While that picture is compelling, it can also be helpful in understanding how we can relate to the Lord.
-As we continue our study of Biblical principles about money, this study cover verses from Acts to Revelations.
-This section of Scripture is a look at the early church (Bride of Christ).
-From a great history lesson in Acts to instructional letters to the young church from the apostles this section is rich with things we need to know as believers including principles about money.
+As we continue our study of Biblical principles about money, this study covers verses from Acts to Revelations.
+This portion of Scripture looks at the early church (the Bride of Christ).
+From a great history lesson in Acts, to instructional letters to the young church from the apostles, this section is rich with things we need to know as believers, including principles about money.

-Let’s us know if you want a copy!
-Info on Resource Page
+Let us know if you want a copy!
+Info on Resource Page.